 Flip each shrimp and cook for another 2 to 3 minutes.
 The internal temperature should read 145 degrees.

 Top with fresh parsley and Enjoy!

 - If you are peeling and deveining the shrimp, take your time for this part.
 Nothing grosses me out more than when I go to a restaurant and see the chef didn't take the time to clean & devein the shrimp properly.

 - When pan searing or frying shrimp, a stainless steel skillet is best.
 It distributes the heat evenly and puts the perfect sear on fish and meat.

 - Don't overcook the shrimp.
 After 2 to 3 minutes on each side, the internal temperature should read 145 degrees.
 Immediately transfer to a serving dish so that the shrimp doesn't continue to cook.

 - If you don't have an instant read thermometer at home, I highly suggest buying one.
-I have my favorite brand linked above.
+I have my favorite brand linked below in the recipe card.
 It's about $60 and it is a life saver in the kitchen.